mj3b/rgds/docs/ai-checks/README.md

 - do **not** override human judgment
 - do **not** operate autonomously

+The term “checks” refers to a *review aid*, not a control, approval, or validation mechanism.

 They exist to surface **potential inconsistencies, gaps, and dependencies** so humans can decide deliberately.